Obasoro/Nexascale-DevSecOp/Task/Week-2/Week-2.md

 2. Checking which ports are currently open on the system.

-   To confirm which port are currently opened we use the following tool like netstat, ss, or nmap to check open ports.
+   To confirm which ports are currently opened we use the following tools like netstat, ss, or nmap to check open ports.

 ```sudo ufw status verbose```